CapAmarav/CapAmarav/README.md

 <p align="center">People can enjoy aspects of a problematic piece of media or media with problematic creators without supporting the whole thing or the people behind it.
 I thought this was common sense.
 I thought not idolizing creators you know barely anything about was the fucking baseline.</p>

-<p align="center">if I'm sitting alone and my boundaries don't disclude you, e.g. if you're in the same fandom as my skin and/or you would like to sit as a duo I don't hate (DO NOT assume ships with me please, especially genshin fandom SHIPS DNI AT ALL), PLEASE keep me company, I have open c+h for anyone who isn't being weird to me or my friends (exceptions being as stated above, please iwc/w2i if I'm sat with Misia).</p>
+<p align="center">if I'm sitting alone and my boundaries don't disclude you, e.g. if you're in the same fandom as my skin and/or you would like to sit as a duo I don't hate pls c+h (DO NOT assume ships with me please, especially genshin fandom bc you people are notorious for ignoring ship-related boundaries specifically), I have open c+h for anyone who isn't being weird to me or my friends (exceptions being as stated above, please iwc/w2i if I'm sat with Misia).</p>

 <p align="center">if I'm sitting with someone I probably won't move so anyone who wants to int with me will have to whisper, if I'm sitting alone just walk up and talk to me if I happen to not be afk.</p>